Table of Contents

 - SAT scores, GPA, and acceptance rate are the three most important figures to consider while applying to MIT.

 - MIT does not have a minimum SAT score requirement for admission.
-However, because of MIT’s major quantitative emphasis and the typical SAT scores of admitted applicants to MIT, earning particular SAT scores is necessary for gaining admission to MIT.
+However, because of MIT’s major quantitative emphasis and the typical SAT scores of admitted applicants to MIT, earning particular SAT score for MIT is necessary for gaining admission.

 If you get stuck or have questions about the subject, please contact us or leave a comment below!